2020 cars and CO2

 What is it with the "greenhouse gas" and what are we trying to achieve?

 We have heard years and years about the car manufacturers decreasing the CO2 emissions of the new cars.
 We know our impact is the biggest on CO2 among the increasing greenhouse gases.
-The more we add it around the Earth, the less the heat from Sun can mirror back to space.
-Consequently the Earth, or more exactly the Earth's atmosphere and oceans, get warmer.
-What exactly have we done and what are we trying to achieve?
+The more we add it around the Earth, the less the heat from the Sun can mirror back to space.
+Consequently, the Earth, or more exactly the Earth's atmosphere and oceans, get warmer.
+What exactly have we done?
+And what are we trying to achieve now?

 The temperature in the core of the Earth is in thousands of degrees, but that is uncomprehensible and sort of unimportant considering our real-life concerns.
 The average temperature on the surface of the Earth is 14-15 °C, thanks to the Sun and the natural "greenhouse gas" in the atmosphere that prevents the acquired heat from escaping to the space.
 It has been calculated that in the case the Earth would not have the natural greenhouse gas surrounding it, it's average surface temperature would be around -18 °C. The thicker the greenhouse gas gets, the less it lets the heat escape back to space and the surface of the Earth gets a bit warmer.
 The rise is minimal, but the problem is it seems we - the mighty humans - have initiated it and it is not possible to stop it.
 And its effect is exponential – the temperature will start to rise quicker the more time passes.
 We are currently talking about a rise of up to a degree and likely a few more this century.
 The impact is not worth mentioning during our lifetime, but if we love our children, then we love also their children and the question is about how we treat our loved ones.
 The inanimately small rise in temperature seems to be rather influential to the biosphere – we should anticipate unpredictable weather, but also the decrease of the land in low coastal areas and the increasing extinction of species in the future.
 The nature has designed and fine-tuned itself in a very very long period and therefore it is fragile.
 Everything that's finished to the last detail is fragile.